bmarquismarkail/Proto-Time/README.md

 Gets the base address of the *fetchBlock*
 - std::vector<fetchBlockData<AddressType, DataType>> &getblockData()
 returns a reference of *blockData*
-- void setRegisterFile(RegisterFile<AddressType> rf)
-sets *baseRegister* into value *rf*
-- CPU_Register<AddressType> \*getRegisterAt(const std::string id, AddressType offset, RegisterFile<AddressType> mainFile )
-returns the register identified with string id with value at offset on either file, baseRegister or mainFile, if neither has it
 ---
 ##### microcodefunc
 `using microcodeFunc = std::function<void()>`